cvc90/HASS-BlueCon/README.md

 ## ⚠️ Disclaimer

+There are currently errors with the camera device

 This script was tested on a Fermax VEO-XS WIFI 4,3" DUOX PLUS (REF: 9449)

 ## 📚 Documentation